-8 wedding invitation etiquette tips
+10 wedding invitation etiquette do’s and don’ts

 As you navigate all that goes into wedding planning, from negotiating with a wedding vendor to struggling to word your formal invitation, following simple wedding etiquette can help steer you in the right direction.
 When it comes to wedding invitations, there are two things you should keep in mind: the timing when sending out your wedding invitations and the details included in the invitations.
-Whether you are still looking for wedding invitation ideas or finalizing your designs, making sure you follow proper etiquette is necessary to simplify this step in the wedding planning process.
+Whether you are still looking for wedding invitation ideas or finalizing your designs, following proper etiquette is necessary to simplify this step in the wedding planning process.

 Table of Contents

-1. Send out wedding invitations early enough
+1. Do: Send out wedding invitations early enough

 Be sure to give your guests enough time to plan around the wedding day.
 Some will need to make travel arrangements, while others may need to find a babysitter or a date.
 In order to make sure your guests can make the proper accommodations, plan on sending out your wedding invitations anywhere from 6-8 weeks prior to the wedding date.
-If, however, you are having a destination wedding, it is proper etiquette to send your wedding invitations out 12 weeks prior.
+If, however, you are having a destination wedding, it’s proper etiquette to send your wedding invitations out 12 weeks prior.

-2. Include all of the necessary information
+2. Do: Include all of the necessary information

 - Bride and groom’s names